choppy-tor/choppytor/README.md

 ./pesq +8000 <reference-file> <degraded-file>
 ```

-To automate the data collection, use the script [automate.sh](./data-collection-scripts/automate/automate.sh)
+To automate the data collection, use the script [automate.sh](./data-collection-scripts/automate/automate.sh).
+All required scripts are provided in the same directory.
 ```bash
 ./automate.sh <number of iterations> <path to OVPN file> <path to Python script to get GUARD IP> <capture_filename_variable> <CALLER_SCRIPT> <TUNNEL_IP> <path to Python script to get MIDDLE IP> <path to Python script to get EXIT IP><Complete node file>
 ```